 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
-Community Support local Providing immediate funding to support • This fund is now open for Response, charities and constituted community groups and charities that applications and can be accessed via Recovery & grassroots are responding to the coronavirus pandemic in the Foundation Scotland website.
-Resilience Fund organisations their local community. across Scotland to • Funding is available between £1,000 and £5,000- Interested applicants are encouraged to help them respond focussed on immediate community needs. read the fund's guidance notes which to the outbreak of Only constituted groups, with a governing document, are also available on the Foundation the coronavirus can apply.
-Scotland website. pandemic and recover from its State Aid impact. pply in the UK until the end of 2020.
+Recovery & Resilience Fund organisations across Scotland to help them respond to the outbreak of the coronavirus pandemic and recover from its impact. are responding to the coronavirus pandemic in their local community.
+Funding is available between £1,000 and £5,000-focussed on immediate community needs.
+Only constituted groups, with a governing document, can apply.
+Only organisations with an income of less than £125,000 are eligible to apply.
+Interested applicants are encouraged to read the fund's guidance notes which are also available on the Foundation Scotland website.
+State Aid State Aid rules still apply in the UK until the end of 2020.
 The European Commission has announced a number of temporary State aid measures.
 These measures aim to help with the financial pressures businesses face as a result of Covid-19.
 The Scottish Government will work with the UK Government to make sure these measures can be adopted to help Scottish Businesses where possible.
-Coronavirus (Scotland) Act 2020 People and some small businesses that are unable to repay debts due to the outbreak will be able to apply for a six- month 'breathing space' period.
+Coronavirus (Scotland) Act 2020 People and some small businesses that are unable to repay debts due to the outbreak will be able to apply for a sixmonth 'breathing space' period.
 This will allow them to seek money advice and find long-term solutions to repay debts.
 It also removes the limitation that means they can only apply for such a breathing space once in a 12 month period.
 (These measures apply to individuals, partnerships, corporate and unincorporated bodies and trusts, though not to companies or LLPs.)
 The Bill also allows licensing authorities to extend the deadlines for licence applications that allow the sale and supply of alcohol, and taxi and private hire.
 This flexibility will help to minimise the risk of losing current licensing rights due during the outbreak.
-It also gives discretion to allow licensing hearings to be conducted by telephone, video- conferencing or by written communication, including email.
+It also gives discretion to allow licensing hearings to be conducted by telephone, video-conferencing or by written communication, including email.